7AdityaSingh/SweetShop-project/README.md

 Admin-only routes enforce role-based authorization

-🤖 My AI Usage
+# My AI Usage

-I used AI tools as part of my development workflow to improve efficiency, reduce repetitive work, and enhance code quality while retaining full responsibility for the final implementation.
+I used AI tools as part of my development workflow to improve efficiency, reduce repetitive work, and enhance code quality, while ensuring that I retained full responsibility for the final implementation and design decisions.

-AI Tool Used
+AI Tools Used

-ChatGPT
+ChatGPT – Used for understanding concepts, generating initial boilerplate code, debugging issues, and refining UI/UX and workflow ideas.

 How I Used AI

-Generating initial boilerplate code
+I used ChatGPT to generate initial boilerplate code for React components, Express routes, and configuration files, which helped speed up the project setup.

-Debugging React state management and routing issues
+I used AI assistance to debug React state management and routing issues, especially while integrating global search and category filtering across multiple pages.

-Improving UI/UX patterns and admin workflows

-Resolving Git and repository-related issues
+I consulted AI for improving UI/UX patterns, such as navbar behavior, admin dashboard interactions, form animations, and role-based navigation.

+I used AI guidance to refine admin workflows, including controlled edit states, disabling conflicting actions during editing, and improving overall usability.

+I also used AI to help understand and resolve Git-related issues such as repository structure, .gitignore configuration, commit practices, and AI co-authorship requirements.

-All AI-generated suggestions were reviewed, modified, and manually integrated.
+All AI-generated suggestions were carefully reviewed, modified, and manually integrated.
+I did not directly copy large blocks of code without understanding them, and every feature was implemented with full awareness of how it works.

+Impact on My Workflow

+Using AI tools significantly improved my development workflow by reducing the time spent on repetitive tasks and helping me quickly identify solutions to common issues.
+This allowed me to focus more on application logic, design decisions, and user experience.
+At the same time, I ensured that AI did not replace my problem-solving process but acted as a learning and productivity aid.

-AI usage is transparently documented in Git commits using AI co-authorship, as required.
+AI usage throughout the project is transparently documented in the Git commit history using AI co-authorship, in accordance with the provided guidelines.

 # Screenshots